ThanosEL/Black-Hat-GO_v2/2_TCP_Scanners&Proxies/README.md

 goroutine, `wg.Done()` when it finishes, and `wg.Wait()` in `main()` blocks until all scans are done.
 Correct and concurrent — but scanning too many ports at once can still overwhelm the network/system and skew results.

+#### workerPool-scanner.go
+Introduces a worker pool using a buffered channel and `sync.WaitGroup`.
+100 worker goroutines consume ports via `range`.
+No actual scanning — demonstrates the pool pattern before adding network logic.

+#### tcp-scanner-final.go
+Complete port scanner using two channels: `ports` (buffered) for work distribution and `results` for collecting outcomes.
+Workers send `0` for closed, port number for open. `WaitGroup` is replaced by receiving exactly 1024 results — same synchronization, no counter.
+Output is sorted.